-After establishing the existence of the optimal solution, we examine the properties of this solution and derive the necessary condition for a minimizer \cite{yousefnezhad2021optimal}.
-As a preliminary step, we differentiate the mapping \( C \in L^{\infty}(0,T) \mapsto u_C(\mathbf{x}, t) \) with respect to \( C \), which yields the following lemma.
-The proof of this lemma follows analogously from the arguments in \cite{yousefnezhad2021optimal}.
+To this end, we first examine the properties of the optimal solution and derive the necessary conditions for a minimizer~\cite{yousefnezhad2021optimal}.
+As a preliminary step, we differentiate the mapping \( C \in L^{\infty}(0,T) \mapsto u_C(\mathbf{x}, t) \) with respect to \( C \), which leads to the following lemma.
+The proof of this lemma follows directly from the arguments presented in~\cite{yousefnezhad2021optimal}.

 \begin{lemma}[Sensitivity Equation] Let \( C \in L^{\infty}(0,T) \) be non-negative, and let \( u = u_C \) be the corresponding solution of \eqref{eq:model}.
 For \( \eta \in L^{\infty}(0,T) \), the mapping \( C \to u_C(\mathbf{x}, t) \) is differentiable in the following sense: there exists a function \( \psi = \psi_{C, \eta} \in L^2(0,T; H^1(\Omega)) \) such that